-Set the temperature to the desired value on the handwheel ((1) in Fig. 17 on page 23) of the derivative temperature control set.
+Set the temperature to the desired value on the handwheel of the derivative temperature control set.

-7.7 Teaching-in the actuator
+7.6 Teaching-in the actuator

-Teaching-in of the actuator is mandatory for the intended function of the station.
+Teaching-in on the actuator is mandatory for the intended function of the dwelling station.

 The primary supply must be at operating temperature for the teach in-process.